flin1/REEF-CS225-Final-Project/README.md

 ## Leading Question

-Welcome to REEF airlines!
-How may we be of assistance?
-Using the data given by the CS 225 repository, our group has decided to help travelers find the quickest, easiest path from one airport to another.
+Welcome to REEF airlines!✈️☁️ How may we be of assistance?

+Using the data given by the CS 225 repository, our group has decided to help travelers find the **quickest, easiest path from one airport to another**.
 Our goal for this project was to use concepts we learned in CS225 to create a program that allows us to efficiently search for short paths within a graphical representation of our data.
 Each node being an airport in the world, and each edge being a flight connecting the two airports.

 Our team decided to use Dijkstra's Shortest Path Algorithm to analyze different paths between nodes and find the shortest one connecting them.
 [INCLUDE MORE DETAIL]